 Does your agency provide transportation services?

 Yes.
-We provide transportation services to and from doctor’s offices, errands, and social outings.
-There is a small fee for mileage if the caregiver uses their own vehicle, that is applied to your statement.
+We can provide transportation services to and from doctor’s offices, errands, and social outings.
+There is a small fee for mileage if the caregiver uses their own vehicle that is applied to your statement.

 Can I cancel my home care services at any time?

 Yes, a 24-hour notice is required to cancel a specific shift or caregiving services altogether.
 We are flexible and understand that plans change quickly.

 What is the minimum number of hours required for home care services?

 There is a four (4) hour minimum for service and we tailor the length and/or frequency of shifts to what is needed by each client.
 We will work with you to come at the times that are most convenient for you.

 Our caregivers are licensed as Certified Home Health Aides by the New Jersey Board of Nursing after completing after 76 hours of training that is a combination of classroom and clinical training.
 The Board of Nursing also conducts criminal background checks and the license must be renewed every two years.
 After passing an extensive background check, our caregivers are each trained and attend ongoing training sessions related to dementia care, hospice care, and more to improve our home care services.

 Provided that you are comfortable with your caregiver, you will usually have the same one.
 This is to ensure you, our caregivers, and staff, the best communication and care.